India

 ac 2 tier coach of rajdhani exoress

-A porter dressed in typical red uniform carries a passenger’s luggage to a AC 2 Tier carriage at the New Delhi Railway Station.
-The train is a Rajdhani Express superfast passenger train.
-Photo by PradeepGaurs
+🎒 A porter in his traditional red uniform hauls luggage to an AC 2-Tier carriage at New Delhi Railway Station.
+The train, a Rajdhani Express superfast service, is among the most prestigious on the Indian Railways network.
+(Photo by PradeepGaurs)

 ac chair car indian train delhi to agra